-Before detailing how Hand-To-Hand Combat works it's important to clarify which Models can take part in it.
+Before detailing how hand-to-hand combat works it's important to clarify which models can take part in it.

-Hand-To-Hand Combat Phase is an infantry-only situation.
-Vehicles, including Bikes, do not take part in Hand-To-Hand Combat directly.
-Drivers, Gunners, and other Vehicle Crew do take part in Hand-To-Hand Combat though, assuming an enemy boards their Vehicle.
+Hand-to-hand is an infantry-only situation.
+Vehicles, including bikes, do not take part in close-combat directly.
+Drivers, gunners, and other vehicle crew do take part in hand-to-hand combat though, assuming an enemy boards their vehicle.

-Pinned Warriors will automatically recover from pinning if engaged in Hand-To-Hand Combat.
-On the other hand, Warriors who are Down cannot defend themselves in Hand-To-Hand Combat - if an enemy engages them they will automatically go Out of Action!
+Pinned warriors will automatically recover from pinning if engaged in hand-to-hand combat.
+On the other hand warriors who are Down cannot defend themselves in hand-to-hand combat - if an enemy engages them they will automatically go Out of Action!